-When the Integrative Science co-learning journey first expanded from its birthing arena of post-secondary science education into the arena of science research, we realized a guiding principle was needed to encourage manifestation of the understanding that "only when knowledge is conditioned by respect can it be truly shared."
-We chose wisdom from the late Mi'kmaw Spiritual Leader, Healer, and Chief Charles Labrador of Acadia First Nation, Nova Scotia: "Go into the forest, you see the birch, maple, pine.
+When the Integrative Science co-learning journey first emerged from its nursery of post-secondary science education into the garden of science research, we realized a guiding principle was needed to encourage manifestation of the understanding that "only when knowledge is conditioned by respect can it be truly shared."
+We chose wisdom from the late Mi'kmaw Spiritual Leader, Healer and Chief Charles Labrador of Acadia First Nation, Nova Scotia: "Go into the forest, you see the birch, maple, pine.
 Look underground and all those trees are holding hands.
 We as people have to do the same."
-Our wording comes via an interview (Kierans 2003) with the Chief's son Todd in which he quotes his Father's wisdom and also says: "Everything I do, I do with respect.
+Our wording comes via an interview (Kierans 2003) with the Chief's son Todd in which he quotes his father's wisdom and also says: "Everything I do, I do with respect.
 Father used to say, believe in all people.
 It's not we and them.
 It's us."

 The Integrative Science research project in question was an Aboriginal community-based, participatory action, health research project funded by the Canadian Institutes of Health Research - Institute of Aboriginal Peoples' Health (CIHR-IAPH).
 It was launched at a workshop in Eskasoni First Nation in January 2004 (Paul 2004) and encompassed many additional workshops, numerous sub-projects, and countless conversations over the next four years.
-The project's title was "Integrative Health and Healing: co-learning our way to expanding wholeness through restoration of relationships with the land" and the overall project objective was to create a co-learning journey for different perspectives about health.
+The project's title was "Integrative Health and Healing: Co-Learning Our Way to Expanding Wholeness through Restoration of Relationships with the Land" and the overall project objective was to create a colearning journey for different perspectives about health.
 The steering committee felt that Chief Labrador's wisdom was ideal for the project and we continue to highlight it today at conferences and workshops.

-An iconic visual (Fig. 2) was developed to portray "Trees Holding Hands".
+An iconic visual (Figure 10.2) was developed to portray "Trees Holding Hands."
 Response among youth audiences suggested, however, that this visual was not helping to convey the intended message.
-We speculated that this failure may relate to the life styles of many young people today, in that they have not had the personal experience of walking in the woods and seeing for themselves how roots of different trees often entangle such that, metaphorically speaking, the trees do hold hands.
-Upon complementing the iconic visual with a photograph (Fig. 3), we felt that audiences were better able to grasp the intended message.
+We speculated that this failure may relate to the lifestyles of many young people today, in that they have not had the personal experience of walking in the woods and seeing for themselves how roots of different trees often entangle such that, metaphorically speaking, the trees do hold hands.
+Upon complementing the iconic visual with a photograph (Figure 10.3), we felt that audiences were better able to grasp the intended message.